Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 This Python script uses the Linux kernel driver for

 1-Wire sensor readings.
-It recorded mercury short arc lamp

-usage in a lab for years.
 The 1-Wire bus enables multiple

 temperature sensors on a single long cable.

+The script tracked mercury arc lamp usage in a lab for years

-Type K thermocouples were used with the MAX31850 Adafruit 1727
+with DS18B20 sensors.
+Moreover, type K thermocouples were used

-interface, measuring -200°C to 1260°C.
+with the MAX31850 Adafruit 1727 interface, measuring -200°C to 1260°C.

 The kernel auto-discovers 1-Wire temperature sensors at startup.